research and education

 Inservices and Training

 For those who work in healthcare or social services and are interested in learning more about what Krempels Center has to offer your clients, we conduct inservices that provide information about our programming and membership processes.
-If you are interested in arranging an inservice please contact Sarah Lovell, Member Services Coordinator, at 603-570-2026 ext.
-220 or via email.
+If you are interested in arranging an inservice please contact Heather Gilbert, Program Director, at 603-570-2026 ext.
+227 or via email.

 Krempels Center multidisciplinary program staff, with a combined 30 years of community practice and brain injury experience, is highly qualified to provide education and training to professionals working in the field of brain injury.
-Whether an introduction to brain injury and sharing practical information regarding working with brain injury survivors integrating back into the community, or other special topics, please contact Program Director Barb Kresge for more information 603-570-2026 ext.
-221 or via email.
+Whether an introduction to brain injury and sharing practical information regarding working with brain injury survivors integrating back into the community, or other special topics, please contact Program Director Heather Gilbert for more information 603-570-2026 ext.
+227 or via email.

 Krempels Center is committed to educating the public about brain injury and prevention through our Community Education program.
 Interested members participate in a weekly group that prepares them to speak to various audiences including middle and high school students, university classes, medical and allied health professionals and community groups.